d2l-ai/d2l-en/chapter_appendix/aws.md

 As cloud services are billed by the time of use, you should close instances that are not being used.
 Note that there are alternatives: *Stopping* an instance means that you will be able to start it again.
 This is akin to switching off the power for your regular server.
 However, stopped instances will still be billed a small amount for the hard disk space retained. *Terminate* deletes all data associated with it.
 This includes the disk, hence you cannot start it again.
 Only do this if you know that you won't need it in the future.

 If you want to use the instance as a template for many more instances, right-click on the example in Figure 14.16 and select "Image" $\rightarrow$ "Create" to create an image of the instance.
-Once this is complete select "Instance State" $\rightarrow$ "Terminate" to terminate the instance.
+Once this is complete, select "Instance State" $\rightarrow$ "Terminate" to terminate the instance.
 The next time you want to use this instance, you can follow the steps for creating and running an EC2 instance described in this section to create an instance based on the saved image.
 The only difference is that, in "1.
 Choose AMI" shown in Figure 14.10, you must use the "My AMIs" option on the left to select your saved image.
 The created instance will retain the information stored on the image hard disk.
 For example, you will not have to reinstall CUDA and other runtime environments.

 ## Summary